 23rd May 2017.
 Via de la Plata camino walk, Spain.
 Day 8: Villafranca de los Barros to Torremejía, in the autonomous community of Extremadura, Badajoz province.
 26 kms which should take a minimum of 6 hours with breaks.

 There were orange lights already in the distance, and tractors passed me under the tiny, thin crescent moon.
-Oh, the sweet, sweet feathered melodies!
+The dawn chorus was sounding: Oh, the sweet, sweet feathered melodies!

 As I found my stride, my state of mind calmed.
 My pack was extra heavy with provisions, and my feet already hot, but the air was cool and I gave thanks for that.
-The dusty path was occasionally lit up by one or two red tail lights.
+The dusty path was occasionally lit up by one or two red tail lights of farm vehicles.
 Then it went quiet.
 The flower buds were tightly shut.

-The moment when the the sun finally rose was very exciting, and afterwards the opposite sky was a blank white.
+The moment when the the sun finally rose was very exciting, and afterwards the opposite sky was a blank in comparison.

 ‘(Pilgrimage is) … walking in search of something intangible..’ p.
 45 Wanderlust by Rebecca Solnit.